top of page

 Eye in the Sky: USAF's Manned Orbiting Laboratory

-It was 1962 and the Space Race was in full gear.
-The United States had launched its first three manned orbital missions to catch up with the Soviet Union and plans for sending two men into space at the same time were underway.
-The Air Force, still wanting to write its own story in space, had cancelled their X-20 Dynamic Soarer program, a manned reconnaissance and satellite-interception bomber, for the new Manned Orbiting Laboratory program, or MOL.
+It was December 1963 and the Space Race was in full gear.
+The United States had launched its first four manned orbital missions to catch up with the Soviet Union and both the Mercury and Vostok programs had successfully sent twelve human beings into space.
+Development of the two-man Gemini spacecraft was underway.
+On December 10, the US Air Force canceled its X-20 Dyna-Soar program, a manned reconnaissance and satellite interception spaceplane, and announced plans for a space station it called the Manned Orbiting Laboratory, or MOL.

 Artist's rendition of the Manned Orbiting Laboratory with solar panels extended in Earth orbit